arcturuscodez/Encoding-Program/README.md

 The code & included files are unfortunately a mess since I needed to make various versions of it for my submittion in ISH...
 I will try to clean it as best as I can.

-However, the three important parts of the code are the files:
+However, the three important parts of the application are the mentioned files:

-1. Form1.cs (code itself)9
+1. Form1.cs (the code itself)
 2. Program.cs
 3. Form1.Designer (run this to see the application UI)